Snow Topped Gingersnap Cookies

 - How long are gingersnap cookies good for?

 - Notes & tips for these gingersnap cookies

 About Snow Topped Gingersnap Cookies

 Any cookie fan can tell you that cookies can run the gambit of ultra-soft to extra crunchy, but a true cookie connoisseur knows the real truth:

-Soft and chewy gingersnaps are where it’s at.
+Soft and chewy cookies is where it’s at.

-They’re deliciously soft, decadently chewy, and do a wonderful job of showcasing the ever-so-slightly spicy bite of ginger.
+They’re deliciously soft, decadently chewy, and do a wonderful job of showcasing the ever-so-slightly spicy bite of ginger with a delicate crunch.

 Plus, the powdered sugar on top is a super easy (and festive!) way to dress up these cookies to fit all of your holiday plans.

 This cookie recipe uses vegetable shortening instead of butter, which is quite common with “classic” recipes like this.

 If you’d rather use unsalted butter instead, you can use an equal portion of butter (3/4 cup) in place of the vegetable shortening.
 For more info, check out this article on shortening substitutions.